-This is continuation of the case stemming from Eni’s and Shell’s joint acquisition of the block named OPL 245 in Nigeria.
+This is a continuation of the case stemming from Eni’s and Shell’s joint acquisition of the block named OPL 245 in Nigeria.
 In 2014, the Milan Prosecutor’s office launched an investigation to see where the payment went and whether Eni and Shell knew, as it has been alleged that the money didn’t end up in the state coffers but was passed on further to the former oil minister Dan Etete.

-Namely, the story goes that the OPL 245 licence had been owned by Malabu oil company, allegedly secretly owned by Etete.
+Namely, the story goes that the OPL 245 license had been owned by Malabu oil company, allegedly secretly owned by Etete.
 The allegations are that the Nigerian government gave the licence to Shell and Eni for more than a billion dollars, and then passed the cash further to Malabu, that is, Etete.

 Both Eni and Shell have been denying any wrongdoing ever since the start of the investigation.

-In a statement on Thursday, responding to latest info on the Italian prosecutors seeking trial for Descalzi, Eni’s Board again denied any wrongdoing and backed up its CEO.
+In a statement on Thursday, responding to the latest info on the Italian prosecutors seeking trial for Descalzi, Eni’s Board again denied any wrongdoing and backed up its CEO.